Message-Based Integration Modeling

 - Enter the name of your

-and press Enter. - Use the Advanced Mapping Dialog to project the structure of your message:
+Integration Commandand press Enter. - Use the Advanced Mapping Dialog to project the structure of your message:

 - Double-click elements on the left-hand side to add and map them to the

-Integration Command
+Integration Command.

 - Double-click elements on the left-hand side to add and map them to the